viadeo/tetra-ui/README.md

     npm install --dev

-Now you should have a `node_modules` folder inside `tetra-ui' with all the required Node modules.
+Now you should have a `node_modules` folder inside `tetra-ui` with all the required Node modules.
+The `npm`command installs the dependencies located in `package.json`.

 #### Launching Tetra UI with Grunt’s built-in server